 Taste: Lots of peppery spice.
 Driftwood and charcoal.
 The sherry impact is subtle with Seville orange and Sun-dried raisins.
 Apple and honey.
 Figs. Lemon.
 Fruits become more dominant with the addition of water.

 Independently bottled cask strength Caol Ila is hardly a rare occurrence, but James Eadie deserve some credit for bringing something new to the table.
-A worthwhile purchase, even for those who think they know Caol Ila well.
+The sherry doesn’t dominate, by any means, so don’t go into this expecting an explosion of dried fruits but it adds a layer of flavour that you don’t often find in this whisky.
+That makes it an worthwhile purchase, even for those who think they know Caol Ila well.

 For more on James Eadie visit here.